 Here’s where you can find us over the coming days and weeks:

 Do you, or does someone you love, spend a lot of time tapping out rhythms on the table, on a coffee mug, in the air (air drums are so cool), or on any flat or bumpy surface?
 Maybe drum lessons are the answer to rhythm beating inside!
-Chris Parker, the drummer in my band and also my wonderful husband, has been teaching drums and percussion for over 12 years and has students of all ages and abilities.
+Chris Parker, the drummer in my band and also my wonderful husband, has been teaching drums and percussion for over 16 years and has students of all ages and abilities.
 Lessons are at a fine arts academy housed in a West End church.
 Visit http://www.chrisparkerdrumteacher.com if you’re interested or know someone who might be; Chris will really appreciate it!
-Drum lessons make a great gift, for graduation or for Mother’s and Father’s Day!
+Drum lessons make a great gift, and music students do better in math than their counterparts who don’t take music lessons.
+Honestly!
+Look it up!

-Our CD, “This Life,” continues to get wonderful reviews and airplay across the country, and I’ll put a few links here.
-We are so excited that you can direct your friends to iTunes or Amazon.com to buy the disc!
+We are so excited that we can direct our friends and fans to iTunes or Amazon.com to buy our CD, “This Life”!
 Of course, you can also purchase physical copies at our shows and see for yourself what a lot of makeup, a good hair straightener, and excellent photographers can do to transform a shrimpy, plain Jewish girl into, well, someone who might be mistaken for tall.

 I’m tickled to tell you that I have reached my “friends” limit on my personal Facebook page!
 What would really be great is if you could “like” my music page; I always have posts there about shows and other things important and not-so-important.
 Just go to https://www.facebook.com/susangreenbaummusic and click on “Like.”
 I’m sure you know the drill; it’s really easy!
 This is how Mark Zuckerberg became a billionaire in his 20s; he recognized that we all just want to have friends, and we all just want to be liked.
 Pretty simple formula, really.
 Now why didn’t we think of that and also have mastery of computer code and other technical stuff?
 Well, you’re already my friends, and I already like you, with or without Facebook!